Local index theory and the Riemann-Roch-Grothendieck theorem for complex flat vector bundles: Abstract

 \section{Abstract}

 The purpose of this paper is to give a proof of the real part of the Riemann--Roch--Grothendieck theorem for complex flat vector bundles at the differential form level in the even dimensional fiber case.
-The proof is, roughly speaking, an application of the local family index theorem for a perturbed twisted spin Dirac operator and some properties of the Cheeger--Chern--Simons class.
-Along the way we prove some results concerning the local family index theorem without the kernel bundle assumption.
+The proof is, roughly speaking, an application of the local family index theorem for a perturbed twisted spin Dirac operator, a variational formula of the Bismut--Cheeger eta form without the kernel bundle assumption in the even dimensional fiber case, and some properties of the Cheeger--Chern--Simons class of complex flat vector bundle.